As an Amazon Associate we earn from qualifying purchases.

 Other Factors Affecting Battery Life and Performance

-Continuous acceleration and stopping cause the battery load to fluctuate and uses up more energy than steady movement.
+Continuous acceleration and stopping cause the battery load to fluctuate and use up more energy than steady movement.
 Similarly, using it too frequently on one charge will inevitably reduce battery life since each use essentially puts a strain on the power source.

 Riding at higher speeds requires more energy and makes for faster draining of the batteries, so try to be mindful of this as well.
 Sloping terrains also play a part in putting additional pressure on your battery, as will driving against headwinds or through mud and water.